 Comet Theory Emerges After the 1871 Fires

-Shortly after the 1871 Great Fire, Minnesota Congressman, Ignatius Donnelly wrote a book called “Ragnarok”.
-The book suggested that the fires were started by Biela’s Comet.
+Shortly after the 1871 Great Fire, Minnesota Congressman Ignatius Donnelly wrote a book called “Ragnarok.”
+The book suggested that Biela’s Comet started the fires.
 The comet was first discovered in 1821 and had a six-year orbit cycle with the earth.
 Biela’s comet likely broke upon its approach toward earth in 1872, as it was never seen again.
-There is another theory that the near-simultaneous fires across the upper Midwest could have been the result of an autumn meteor shower.
+Another hypothesis that the near-simultaneous fires across the upper Midwest could have resulted from an autumn meteor shower.
 This theory persists to this day.